Conu101/fillit/README.md

     <img src="images/noun-c-file-896983.png" alt="Logo" width="80" height="80">
   </a>

-The goal of this project is to code a variant of the famous game Tetris: a list of teriminos (4 blocks arranged in various shapes similarly to those found in Tetris (is provided in a text file, as successive shapes drawn with '#' and '.'.
+The goal of this project is to code a variant of the famous game Tetris: a list of tetriminos (4 blocks arranged in various shapes similarly to those found in Tetris) is provided in a text file, as successive shapes drawn with '#' and '.'.
 The goal is to find the smallest possible square within which all blocks can be placed, with each block at their most top-left possible position.
 There can be between 1 and 26 tetriminos, separated by a newline in the text file.

 The result must be displayed in the standard output, with the first tetrimino represented by the letter A, the second by B, and so on.